ora0600/confluent-operator2GKE/usecases/README_LB.md

 kubectl get pods kafka-0 -n operator --template='{{(index (index .spec.containers 0).ports 0).containerPort}}{{"\n"}}'
 ```

-You can do for each Confluent component create one port-fowarding, e.g. Control Center:
+You can do this for each Confluent component, create one port-fowarding, e.g. Control Center:

 ```bash
 # Port Forward Control Center